-SRAM Rival eTap AXS is the best entry-level electronic road bike groupset.
-It has better ergonomics than Force but is only available for disc brakes and has a few other limitations, like no possibility of connecting satellite shifters.
+SRAM Rival AXS is the best entry-level electronic road bike groupset.
+It has the same ergonomics and shifting performance as RED.
+It’s just heavier and has limitations, like the lack of connection to satellite shifters or only a single-sided power meter.

-Force eTap AXS is the golden mean, and RED eTap AXS is ideal for racers and serious roadies.
+Force AXS is the golden mean with the same ergonomics and performance as RED.
+And finally, RED AXS is ideal for racers and serious roadies because it’s the lightest, but also most expensive.

 SRAM Road Groupsets Hierarchy